olive oil

 The process used in the extraction of oils is what categorizes them as refined or cold-pressed.
 Any vegetable oil you buy should be expeller pressed or cold pressed rather than processed through chemical extraction methods.
 The basic idea behind expeller pressed oil is to force oil out of a nut, a seed or a vegetable like corn without using anything but mechanical strength.

-Refined oils are produced by heating oils at very high temperature resulting in the destruction of essential fats, vitamins and anti oxidants.
+temperature resulting in the destruction of essential fats, vitamins and anti

-Adulterated olive oil is often diluted with soya bean oil and then add colour to look like extra -virgin olive oil.
-The question is how can you tell whether oil in the bottle is real or fake?
+and then add colour to look like extra -virgin olive oil.
+The question is how

-Oils that are high in monounsaturated fat get thick and cloudy when you put them in the fridge.
+in monounsaturated fat get thick and cloudy when you put them in the fridge.

 Oils that are high in polyunsaturated fats such as soybean oil don't.
 But this too is not always reliable.